Elections have consequences.

 President Biden wasted no time in nominating officials to top cabinet posts and issuing several key executive orders to ensure hardworking Americans are looked after and their interests are protected under his administration.

 Even before he officially took office, Biden made several significant nominations that will have a positive effect on Teamster members for years to come.
-For example, he selected Boston Mayor Mary Walsh and former South Bend, Ind.
+For example, he selected Boston Mayor Marty Walsh and former South Bend, Ind.
 Mayor and presidential candidate Pete Buttigieg to head up the U.S. Labor and Transportation departments, respectively, two choices lauded by the Teamsters Union.

 Walsh, a 25-year union man himself, grew up in the movement and understands the struggles of regular people just trying to earn a living and support their families.
 He is the former head of the Boston Building Trades and longtime president of Laborers’ Union 223 who also co-chaired the Massachusetts Democratic Party Labor Caucus while he was a state lawmaker.